Tomshiii/ahk_wiki/Latest/Home.md

     - ###### **_Although do note; some [`Streamdeck AHK`](https://github.com/Tomshiii/ahk/tree/main/Streamdeck%20AHK) scripts still have hard coded dir's as they are intended for my workflow and may error out if you try to run them from a different location.
 Most of these dir's can be adjusted in [`ptf.ahk`](https://github.com/Tomshiii/ahk/tree/main/lib/Classes/ptf.ahk)_**
 1. Adjust the `PC Startup.ahk` file ***or*** create shortcuts to individual scripts in your startup folder (which can be accessed by pressed <kbd>win + r</kbd> and then typing in `shell:startup`)
     - If you don't have a secondary keyboard, don't forget to take a look through QMK Keyboard.ahk to see what functions you can pull out and put on other keys!
+1. If you intend on using my repo for `Premiere Pro` read up on `UIA` down below and on its [wiki page](https://github.com/Tomshiii/ahk/wiki/UIA)

+### ⚠️Premiere_UIA.ahk⚠️
+If you intend on using my repo for my `Premiere Pro` functions there is a little bit of manual setup required of the user.
+My repo makes use of the [UIA](https://github.com/Tomshiii/ahk/wiki/UIA) lib to interact with some sections of Premiere.
+Unfortunately though, some of the information required tends to change depending on a few factors.
+It is required that the user reads that wiki page and sets the necessary values for themselves or some of my functions will not behave as expected.
 ***

 This wiki contains documentation for just about everything relating to my scripts - feel free to poke around to get a better understanding of what they can do!